jason-fox/fox.jason.translate.xliff/README.md

 DITA-OT Translate Plug-in is a plug-in to create, auto-translate and re-merge XLIFF files, generating translated documentation in a targeted foreign language.

+This plug-in consists of three DITA-OT transforms

+-   The `xliff-create` transform creates XLIFF and skeleton files from the `*.dita` files.
+-   The `xliff-translate` transform populates the `<target>` texts using an automatic translation service.
+-   The `xliff2dita` transform recreates the DITA project using the translated texts.

 # Table of Contents

 -   [Install](#install)